Airplane captain pressing switch on control panel for windshield heating with finger during flight

 Data Center Failover Solution

 If you have a transaction database and all the data is in one data center, you will have a problem with latency between the write database and the database client when you start the VM in the other DC.
-There is not much you can do about latency but shorten the link.
-Some believe that WAN optimization will decrease latency, but many solutions will add.
+There is not much you can do about latency except shorten the link.
+Some believe WAN optimization will decrease latency, but many solutions will add it.

 How well-written the application is will determine how badly the VM is affected.
 With very severely written applications, a few milliseconds can destroy performance.
 How quickly can you send SQL queries across the WAN link?
 How many queries per transaction does the application do?
 Poorly written applications require transactions encompassing many queries.